elylucas/ng-nest-realtime-apps/docs/lab2/JoiningAndLeavingRooms.md

 #### Add Interfaces

-We'll duplicate the `Message` and `ChatRoom` interfaces we have on the server.
+We'll duplicate the `Message` and `ChatRoom` interfaces on the server.
 Add them to the top of the `ChatService`:

 ```ts title=./client/src/app/chat.service.ts